kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Not All Logs Arrive at the Backend

-Cause: The backend is reachable and the connection is properly configured, but some logs are refused.
+Symptom: The backend is reachable and the connection is properly configured, but some logs are refused.

+Cause: It can happen due to a variety of reasons.
+For example, a possible reason may be that the backend is limiting the ingestion rate.

 Remedy:
 - Check the `telemetry-fluent-bit` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 If backend is refusing logs limiting the rate, try the options desribed in [Agent Buffer Filling Up](#agent-buffer-filling-up)

 ### Agent Buffer Filling Up

-Cause: The backend export rate is too low compared to the log colection rate.
+Symptom: The backend export rate is too low compared to the log colection rate.

 Remedy:

-- Option 1: Increase ingestion rate capabilities in your backend.
+- Option 1: Increase maximum backend ingestion rate.
 For example, by scaling out the SAP Cloud Logging instances.

-- Option 2: Decrease the log ingestion rate (e.g., by applying namespace or container filters in your LogPipeline).
+- Option 2: Reduce emitted logs by re-configuring the LogPipeline (for example, by applying namespace or container filters).

-- Option 3: Reduce emitted logs by application (e.g. by changing log-level).
+- Option 3: Reduce emitted logs in your applications (for example, by changing log-level).